gnascimento/datasetbulario/README.md

-# datasetmqd
+# datasetbulario
-Dataset do Meu Querido Diário
+Dataset do Bulario